botanicus/pay-per-task/gems/ppt.inbox.backup/README.md

 - **Format:** (any) JSON is expected.
 - **Output:** Appends to `data/inbox/[service]/[username].yml`.
 - **Error handling:** Malformatted JSON results in a log message.

+## Making Sure It Works

+Run `bundle exec rspec`.
+It is an integration tests, it will fail if the consumer is not running.

 ## Alternative Design